christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 In the case of CNF, d-DNNF or assignments, the features for a negated literal '-i' is assigned with the negative vector of the feature of the literal `-feature(i)`.

+In each Graph Convolution Network, $$A \cdot X \cdot W + B$$, the weights W are specialized depending on the type of node.

 #### Assignments